 thus allowing larger data.sets to be calculated

-if a large dataset is processed that requires adjusting max.cross
+if a large dataset is processed that requires adjusting max.cross this can

 be useful

-Parameters to pass on to dispersionIndex
+Parameters to pass on to dispersionIndex.

 representing the requested index.